Is agile project management still the right approach for your library?

 Managers would need to learn to trust the agile team as a whole in order for agile methodology to work for the business - that means the manager must recognise that it is now the team’s responsibility to solve problems, not the manager’s.

 Case Study: The Library at Chalmers University of Technology in Sweden

 All organisations have to remain agile, including libraries.
 Librarians need to ensure that the structure they work within doesn’t hold them back - that might mean redefining that structure.
 The Library at Chalmers University of Technology in Sweden recognised that libraries are undergoing a great deal of changes - including new technologies and different user demands - and this makes them good candidates for developing agile processes.
 They adopted the principles of Scrum throughout the library after introducing Scrum to cross-disciplinary teams involving librarians and developers, working on projects like developing a new website.

 The library staff at Chalmers felt that the greatest risk of implementing Scrum was that “we will continue to work as previously, that the change means no change in our operations and that the change won’t matter”.
 Libraries often experience “death by committee”, where the process of change is too slow because there is too much discussion and speculation - this overlaps with the waterfall development process.
 Agile processes are a reaction to the slowness of the old method.

 Chalmers Library’s software development team included librarians in their projects so both developers and librarians could share knowledge and develop mutual understanding.
 Using cross-functional teams of librarians and developers led library senior management to discuss how to implement agile principles in the whole organisation.

-We at Vable also use agile methodology - both in the product team and in the revenue development team.
-The process is slightly different due to the nature of each team’s work, and we too are going through the iterative process of seeing what frameworks will work best for us - and how we can work towards more similar processes across Vable as a whole.
+We at Vable use agile methodology - both in the product team and the marketing, customer success and content teams.
+The process is slightly different due to the nature of each team’s work.
+We are constantly going through an iterative process of seeing what frameworks will work best for us.
+We constantly ask "is this working and how can we improve it".